voxpupuli/puppet-consul/README.md

 ## Web UI

-To install and run the Web UI on the server, include `ui_dir` in the `config_hash`.
+To install and run the Web UI on the server, include `ui => true` in the `config_hash`.
 You may also want to change the `client_addr` to `0.0.0.0` from the default `127.0.0.1`, for example:
 ```puppet